Breee/custom-exporter-cs/README.md

 # custom-exporter-cs

-This is a Custom prometheus exporter, which extracts custom metrics, custom metrics are configured in json format.
-Currently we support API calls and execution of scripts, with the limitation that only double values are accepted.
+This is a Custom prometheus exporter, which extracts custom metrics.
+Custom metrics are configured in json format.
+Currently we support API calls and execution of scripts.
+Currently only Prometheus Gauge measurements are supported.
+Summary, Histogram and Counter not.

 ## requirements
 - .NET core 3.1